carlos1172/ProgressBarTimeLeft/README.md

 "showAgain": "True"<br>
 "showYesterday": "True"<br>
 "showDebug": "False"<br>
-"useToday": "False"<br> # DEFAULT: 0 WARNING: useToday, useAverage, and useYesterday cannot be used at the same time.
+"useToday": "False" # DEFAULT: 0 WARNING: useToday, useAverage, and useYesterday cannot be used at the same time.
 CHOOSE ONLY ONE.
-Uses today's lrn/rev/new weights for ETA.
+Uses today's lrn/rev/new weights for ETA. <br>
-"useAverage": "True"<br> # DEFAULT: 1 WARNING: useToday, useAverage, and useYesterday cannot be used at the same time.
+"useAverage": "True" # DEFAULT: 1 WARNING: useToday, useAverage, and useYesterday cannot be used at the same time.
 CHOOSE ONLY ONE.
-Uses today's lrn/rev/new weights for ETA.
+Uses today's lrn/rev/new weights for ETA. <br>
-"useYesterday": "False"<br> # DEFAULT: 0 WARNING: useToday, useAverage, and useYesterday cannot be used at the same time.
+"useYesterday": "False" # DEFAULT: 0 WARNING: useToday, useAverage, and useYesterday cannot be used at the same time.
 CHOOSE ONLY ONE.
-Uses today's lrn/rev/new weights for ETA.
+Uses today's lrn/rev/new weights for ETA. <br>
 "dockArea": "Qt.TopDockWidgetArea"<br>
 "orientationHV": "Qt.Horizontal"
 "qtxt": "aliceblue",<br>